YinYi000/web/README.md

-this is a web site to sell some merchandises by using Apache
+this is a web site to sell some merchandises